kubernetes/committee-security-response/src-oncall.md

-# Security Response Committee Oncall
+# Security Response Committee On-call

-SRC Oncall is a business-hours only oncall.
+SRC On-call is a business-hours only on-call.
 That means you are not expected to respond to issues outside of your normal daily working hours or on weekends or holidays.
-If you are taking vacation or will be unable to perform your oncall duties, please swap oncalls or find coverage for that week.
-See [managing oncall rotation](#appendix-managing-oncall-rotation).
+If you are taking vacation or will be unable to perform your on-call duties, please swap on-calls or find coverage for that week.
+See [managing on-call rotation](#appendix-managing-on-call-rotation).

+There are two on-call rotations used by the SRC: the Primary SRC rotation and the Secondary SRC rotation.
+Each week a different person should be designated as on-call for each of these rotations.
+If you are the secondary on-call assignee, you should be available during your on-call shift to help the primary on-call assignee with tasks which require a second person.
+For example, reviewing PRs, reviewing drafts of communications, or providing opinions or ideas about issues being triaged (upon request of the primary on-call assignee).
+All other duties outlined below are the responsability of the primary.
+The secondary is considered a resource for the primary and is not considered a backup for the primary.

 <!-- toc -->
 - [Responsibilities](#responsibilities)